jwjohnson314/imagenet-tSNE/README.md

 In resize_imagenet_small.py, set IMAGE_ROOT to path to imagenet validation data

-put all other files in one directory.
+put all files (except original imagenet validation data) in one directory.

 ./run.sh